TuskyTO/big4sports/README.md

 9. If all the tests pass, you'll see: OK (4 tests, 4 assertions)

-HOW WE USED AI: For this last homwork assignment, we used AI for a couple different things:
+HOW WE USED AI:
-1. I used ChatGPT to guide me through creating and running some of the unit tests for my PHP backend using PHPUnit.
-Mainley, ChatGPT helped debug errors in installation, composer setup, and test failures by providing corrected code snippets and precise terminal commands
+We used ChatGPT to when creating and running some of the unit tests for my PHP backend using PHPUnit.
+Mainley, ChatGPT helped debug errors in installation, composer setup, and test failures by providing corrected code snippets and precise terminal commands.
+It helped us realize that we were using an earlier version of PHPUnit and needed to download the latest version.
+It helped us realize why the User test was failing when repeating the test a second time, and that we had to delete the existing user newUser123 to correctly run the test again.
+It even helped write out the exact steps in our readme for running the tests!
-2. I also used ChatGPT to help out with some of the final styling that I mention below.
-See the TriviaCard.js file for the code that ChatGPT helped us write

 For the final piece of our app, we decided to add the following: